Xunnamius/projector-pipeline/README.md

 > _PRIVILEGED ACTION_

-This component action uses cached `~/npm` data if available and requires a metadata artifact uploaded by `metadata-collect` to be available.
-This action will fail if no metadata artifact is available.
+This component action uses cached `~/npm` data if available and requires both metadata and build artifacts, the former uploaded by `metadata-collect` and the latter by `build`, to be available.
+This action will fail if these artifacts are not available.

 ```YML
 uses: xunnamius/projector-pipeline@v1.0.0